mattgemmell/pandoc-novel/publish/figuremark-docs.md

 Any other (unrecognised) directives will be removed.

+#### Global attributes

+It can be useful to set document-global default values of attributes (including CSS classes, key=value pairs, and directives) on a global basis, so that all subsequent FigureMark blocks will use those attributes unless they specify their own overrides.
+This can be achieved with a _FigureMark globals block_.
+Here's an example:

+	{figuremark :caption-before=false :fig-num-format="Figure #." :link-caption=title .poetry}

+A globals block should occur on a line of its own, and consists of an opening brace immediately followed by `figuremark`, then the usual space-delimited string of attributes followed by a closing brace.
+More than one globals block can be used, and then will be processed in order, with the specified attributes being applied to all FigureMark figure blocks which occur later in the document.

+Globals blocks can include `:directives`, CSS `.classes`, `key=value` pairs, and even CSS `#ids` (even though it doesn't make much sense to globally apply the same ID to multiple elements).
+Some advanced functionality is available:

+1. Globals blocks and figure blocks are processed in strict order, meaning that (for example) you can _redefine_ globals part-way through the document, allowing them to affect only the figures in certain sections.
+A concrete application of this feature would be to define certain global attributes for FigureMark blocks in a book's front-matter, and then define a different set of globals for the manuscript.

+2. Each type of global attribute can also be _deleted_, either individually or as a group, by using the special _remove token_ `-:` in a globals block.
+It works as follows:

+  - `#-:foo` will cause the global ID `foo` to be deleted (if set). `#-:` will delete _any_ globally-set ID.
+  - `.-:foo` will cause the global CSS class `foo` to be deleted (if set). `.-:` will delete _all_ globally-set CSS classes.
+  - `foo=-:` will cause the global key-value pair for the key `foo` to be deleted (if set). `-:=` will delete _all_ globally-set key=value pairs.
+  - `:link-caption=-:` will cause the global directive `:link-caption` to be deleted (if set). `:-:=` will delete _all_ globally-set directives.

 ### Escaping

 Since the FigureMark marking syntax (described below) makes use of square brackets and curly braces, it may be necessary to escape those characters in the figure's content, if you do not wish them to be interpreted as marks.